×

 All about Teschenite and Conglomerate Properties

 Know all about Teschenite and Conglomerate properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Teschenite belongs to Igneous Rocks while Conglomerate belongs to Sedimentary Rocks.Texture of Teschenite is Phaneritic whereas that of Conglomerate is Clastic.
 Teschenite appears Veined and Shiny and Conglomerate appears Shiny and Rounded.
-The luster of Teschenite is not available while that of Conglomerate is dull.
+The luster of Teschenite is while that of Conglomerate is dull.
 Teschenite is available in dark grey to black colors whereas Conglomerate is available in beige, black, brown, buff, light to dark grey, orange, rust, white, yellow colors.
 The commercial uses of Teschenite are cemetery markers, commemorative tablets, creating artwork, laboratory bench tops, jewelry, sea defence, tombstones and that of Conglomerate are cemetery markers, in aquifers, tombstones.